Nickel Allergy Symptoms No One Warns You About (And Where It’s Hiding)

 ✔️ Opt for plastic, wood, or silicone utensils.
 Stainless steel isn’t your only option in the kitchen.
 These materials are safe and functional for cooking.

 ✔️ Wear gloves for daily metal contact.
-If you can’t avoid coins, keys, or door handles, slip on a pair of gloves to protect your skin from nickel exposure.
+If you can’t avoid coins, keys, or door handles, slip on a pair of gloves to protect your skin.
+Gloves feel dramatic until your hands stop itching.
+Worth the weird looks.

 Electronics & Everyday Objects

 Your phone, laptop, and even eyeglass frames could be causing contact dermatitis.
-Nickel is commonly found in tech gadgets, especially in their metal casings.
+Your glasses are on your face for twelve hours a day.
+If your cheeks or nose are always irritated, that's not a coincidence.
+Nickel is also commonly found in tech gadgets, especially in their metal casings.

 How to Avoid It: